-The Council will appoint an Overview and Scrutiny Committee to discharge the functions conferred by regulations under section 32 of the Local Government Act 2000.
+The Council will appoint an Overview and Scrutiny Committee to discharge the functions conferred by S21 of the Local Government Act 2000 or regulations under section 32 of the Local Government Act 2000.
 The Overview and Scrutiny Committee will be titled the Review Committee and have eight Members or as the Council shall decide.